Getting Started with the Rust Programming Language

 If you learn like I do, here are the highlights and then skip to the bottom of the page for resource links that I have been using the past few weeks to start learning Rust.
 These are my general impressions of the language after a few weeks of hacking:

-• String vs str is kind of clunky.
-A String is essentially heap allocated and growable that you generally would use if you need to modify the data (same as Vec).
-A str is a fixed length view of the data that you would borrow using a reference &str.
+is essentially heap allocated and growable that you generally would use if you need to modify the data (same as Vec).
+A str is a fixed length view of the data that you would borrow using a reference&str

-• Functions only return one value (denoted with a -> operator).
+. - Functions only return one value (denoted with a -> operator).
 They do not require a return statement but can perform early returns with a return statement.
-Get used to the enum Result< T, E >.
+Get used to the enum

 Dealing with Memory in Rust